 Strengths Hands-on learner Good memory for facts, events and concrete examples Learn well with others Curious, will ask questions Enjoy physical activities or the arts Challenges ☐ Finding deeper meaning, making connections or drawing conclusions ☐ Need variety ☐ Struggle with abstract or theoretical concepts ☐ Sitting still or being quiet for extended periods ☐ Being overly social when attention to learning is needed ☐ Want immediate gratification Recommendations The following recommendations are based on your rebest for you. results.
 Consider each and select the ones you think would work opportunities to learn through real-life experience right away.
 For example, go on field trips and tak activities, especially those involving physical activities, or the most views - helps to get your creative presentations, brainstorming activities, games are For the most difficult or challenging subjects, ask situations.
 A simple explanation may help to make You tend to get pulled in a lot of directions.
-Learn your schoolwork that you end up handing in incompared to the property of the your find a subject boring, use your curiosity it.
-Ask if you can use alternative methods of compared to the property of the your find a subject boring, use your curiosity it.
-Ask if you can use alternative methods of compared to the your find a subject boring of the your find a your out it.
+Learn your schoolwork that you end up handing in incompared to the property of the you find a subject boring, use your curiosity it.
+Ask if you can use alternative methods of compared to the property of the your subject boring. out it.
 Thinking out loud - sharing your ideas, asking questions and e juices flowing.
 You can also engage with people through and study groups.
 It your instructor how the information is used by people in real-world see it more meaningful and relevant.
 In to manage your time wisely.
 Don't be in such a hurry to complete complete assignments.
 It y and creativity to discover more interesting ways of learning about pleting your assignments.
 For example, perhaps you can think of a into a school project.
 Think of a fun way to reward yourself as soon Seek out instructors who are outgoing, easy to ta programs that will allow you to gain hands-on ex abroad programs.
 You work well with others and like to learn in a full seek. practical subjects that are compatible with your career interests.
 Alk to and accessible.
 Apply for internships, co-ops or work-study Experience.
 If you enjoy travel, you might also want to check out study In, lively environment where the instructors are friendly and relaxed, ipate in class discussions, brainstorming sessions, group project